message/iata/FR.md

 - the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival and proof of previous infection with COVID-19; or
 - the first vaccine dose of Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 7 days before arrival and proof of complete vaccination of Covaxin, Sinopharm or Sinovac.
 - More exemptions can be found at <a href="https://tinyurl.com/104zuyhq">https://tinyurl.com/104zuyhq</a>
 3. Passengers arriving from red list countries: Afghanistan, Belarus, Botswana, Brazil, Costa Rica, Cuba, Eswatini, Georgia, Lesotho, Mauritius, Moldova (Rep.), Montenegro, Mozambique, Namibia, Pakistan, Russian Fed., Serbia, South Africa, Suriname, Turkey, Ukraine or Zimbabwe must have a negative COVID-19 antigen or PCR test taken at most 48 hours before departure from the first embarkation point.
+Effective 4 December 2021, Malawi and Zambia will be added to the list of red countries and passengers arriving from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe will need:
+- a negative COVID-19 antigen test taken at most 24 hours before departure from the first embarkation point ; or
+- a negative PCR test taken at most 48 hours before departure from the first embarkation point.
 - This does not apply to:
 - passengers younger than 12 years;
 - merchant seamen;